-- State the minors that cannot be taken

-IBM (International Business Management)

-- 2. Students who want to take a minor abroad or an external minor must seek the Examination Board's permission regarding their personal choices with respect to the minor prior to its start.
+- the minors that cannot be taken - IBM (International Business Management) - 2.
+Students who want to take a minor abroad or an external minor must seek the Examination Board's permission regarding their personal choices with respect to the minor prior to its start.
 Participation in a minor requires students to have passed the foundation year examination, unless the Examination Board grants them permission to take the minor without fulfilling this requirement.
-The minor must be taken in the third year of study. - 3.
-Enrolment in a minor must be done before the start date as stated on the Fontys minor portal or in the minor regulations. - 4.
-Students can take a minor on top of the regular study programme of 240 credits.
+The minor must be taken in the third year of study. - The Examination Board allows students to follow a minor here at Fontys in Venlo, Eindhoven or Tilburg if they do not have completed the Propaedeutic phase yet. - 3.
+Enrolment in a minor must be done before the start date as stated on the Fontys minor portal or in the minor regulations.

+- 4. Students can take a minor on top of the regular study programme of 240 credits.
 This is subject to the following conditions: - A student is able to follow an extra minor when he can achieve his bachelor degree within the study period of four years; - with a weighted average grade of at least 7.0 for all tests taken thus far (including the propaedeutic year) and - without any backlog in study progress